 Read More: Best Train Movies of All Time

 9. Roots (1977)

 The only thing is, this one’s not a film.
 It is a miniseries.
 But it is good.
 Nominated for a record 37 Emmy awards, the production went on to win nine awards.
-Its finale registered unprecedented Nelsen ratings, and still holds the number three position in the history of television.
-It starred LeVar Burton in the role of Kunta Kine, an enslaved young man in bondage, who harbors big dreams, one of which includes liberation.
+Its finale registered unprecedented Nelsen ratings and still holds the number three position in the history of television.
+It starred LeVar Burton in the role of Kunta Kine, a young man who is enslaved but harbors big dreams, one of which is to be liberated.
 It is a true account of Alex Haley’s egregious times in bondage.
 The mini-series is one of the best there is, willfully deciding to make the action in the script volatile in nature to accurately depict the mood in the times.
 One of the best black slavery movies.

 Read More: Best Movie Dialogues of All Time

 Many films have been produced across the world cinematic industries based on this subject, but if you are in for a real insight into the history of slavery and its continued use in the modern world in different forms, ’13th’ is the film for you.

 ’13th’, titled after the famous “Thirteenth Amendment” of the American constitution that legally abolished slavery, is a documentary feature that depicts the birth of slavery and its modifications into various virtual and modern forms over the years, which has ultimately led to racial discrimination, prejudice, crimes based on religious and caste differences, and societal divisions.

 The film chronicles the presence of slavery and its reciprocation in American society from the viewpoints and experts of multiple academicians and historians.
 Rated one of the most excellent and detailed documentaries in the past years, the film holds a 96% aggregate on Rotten Tomatoes and is the recipient of multiple awards.
 The film was also nominated for an Academy Award for Best Documentary Feature.

 Read More: Best School Shooting Movies